A Computational Companion to Transient de Sitter and Quasi de Sitter States in SO(32) and E_8 X E_8 Heterotic String Theories I: Formalisms: A brief overview of coherent states

 At this point one might be worried that because of the non unitarity of the displacement operator, the state $|\sigma \rangle$ is unnormalised.
 However, note that

 Thus we can in principle define the normalised state as

 But we will stick to the former definition.

 \end{itemize} To make distinction from coherent states, we refer to these states as \textit{Glauber-Sudarshan states}.
-Since the set-up of our consideration doesn't contain any free vacuum we are bound to consider an interacting vacuum and correspondingly a Glauber Sudarshan state.
+Since the set-up of our consideration does not contain any free vacuum we are bound to consider an interacting vacuum and correspondingly a Glauber Sudarshan state.